 However, if your pain persists despite these home treatments, it may be time to seek professional help.

 Home treatments like IT band stretches and strengthening exercises can provide significant relief, yet there are times when professional intervention is necessary.
-If your IT band pain persists, worsens, or affects everyday activities, your condition needs more specialized care.
+Additionally. if your IT band pain persists, worsens, or affects everyday activities, your condition needs more specialized care.
 Chronic IT band syndrome can be difficult to treat on your own.
 Often times, it may require a more in-depth approach to address the symptoms and underlying causes.

 Integrative Health and Rehab provides comprehensive care for IT band syndrome and other musculoskeletal conditions.
 Our clinic offers a range of treatments, including chiropractic adjustments, dry needling, and shockwave therapy, each designed to help you achieve long-term relief and return to an active, pain-free lifestyle.